We have brought together all you could ever need to know about loans in this one-stop-shop guide.

 APR (Annual Percentage Rate) is the headline interest rate figure lenders quote when advertising a personal loan.

-This is not as straightforward as it sounds, however, because although a lender may quote an Annual Percentage Rate, which is the amount the loan will end up costing you including interest and charges, you may actually end up paying more or less than that rate.
+This is not as straightforward as it sounds, however, because although a lender may quote an Annual Percentage Rate, you may actually end up paying more or less than that rate.

 Why?
 Because many lenders calculate the APR of a personal loan using a system called risk-based pricing.
 This means that they assess each individual's circumstances and credit history before deciding what interest rate to offer them.